 As a truck and heavy equipment mechanic turned blogger, I have to approach this article from a mechanical point of view.
-There is some misconception with us, stupid humans, that we believe there is a lot of water and air …to pollute.
+There is some misconception with us humans, we believe there is a lot of water and air to pollute.

 So, polluting our whole planet will never happen.
 Some might even say something really stupid like, “at least not in my lifetime.”